bonni208/Business_Ethics/Business_Ethics.md

 ![Course header graphic - lesson 02](https://innovatelearning.s3.amazonaws.com/busn435-course-header-lesson-02.jpg)

 Before we get to study applied business ethics (in the context of an organization or industry), it is important to establish a firm foundation.
-Let's first delve into the ideas and philosophies of influential thinkers who have shaped ethical thought over centuries.
+Let's first examine the ideas and philosophies of influential thinkers who have shaped ethical thought over centuries.

 > What are the fundamental principles that guide ethical decision-making in business?
 How do different philosophical perspectives offer unique insights into corporate responsibility, sustainability, and social justice?